 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the Pulaski County Board of Health, which represent 64.63 percent and 11.46 percent, respectively, of the assets and revenues of the aggregate discretely presented component units.
+We did not audit the financial statements of the Pulaski County Board of Health, which represent 21.36 percent, (466.57) percent, and 5.91 percent, respectively, of the assets, net position, and revenues of the aggregate discretely presented component units.
 Those financial statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Pulaski County Board of Health, is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.